 - Folic acid is typically found in leafy greens, and its deficiency is known to cause megaloblastic anemia2.

 - Biotin, or vitamin H, is an important cofactor for carboxylation enzymes, and has been shown to increase DNA concentration and protein synthesis in isolated sheep hair follicles2.

 - Vitamin D plays an important role in hair follicle cycling, and consequently hair growth2.

 - Other important vitamins and minerals include selenium which plays a role in protection from oxidative damage, vitamin C2.

-What foods promote vegetarian hair growth?
+7 foods that promote vegetarian hair growth: